JackeyQIQI/Python_Notes/Note/MachineLearning/README.md

-#Machine Learning Code
+# Machine Learning Code

-The code from
+From
 https://www.analyticsvidhya.com/blog/2015/08/common-machine-learning-algorithms/

 Use the package of sklearn